|A Life More Raffles|

-Students can photocopy library materials or print out assignments at the professional printing centre managed by Xpress Print.
+Students can photocopy library materials or print out assignments at the professional printing centre managed by Raffles Staff.

 The Raffles brand is born and bred in Singapore, a city of possibilities known for being a beautiful garden city.
-From a small, humble fishing village, Singapore has transformed into a vibrant city of modern skyscrapers and cosmopolitan living of superlative standards.
-Similarly, Raffles has blossomed into a global concern promising a life of learning that few others can match.
+From a small, humble fishing village, Singapore has transformed into a vibrant city of modern skyscrapers and cosmopolitan living.
+Similarly, Raffles has blossomed into a global concern, promising a life of learning that few others can match.

-Despite being a small country, one of the smallest in the world, Singapore’s commitment to free trade and her well-educated, highly efficient workforce have made the country a force in the world economy.
-Her strategic location in this part of Southeast Asia has enabled her sea port to become one of the busiest along major shipping routes.
+Despite being one of the smallest countries in the world, Singapore’s commitment to free trade and her well-educated, highly efficient workforce has made the country become a powerful force in the world economy.
+An exciting city with excellent technological infrastructure and efficient workforce, Singapore is one of the top choice destinations for a well-rounded education.